zontafil/paho.mqtt.cpp/README.md

     "ws://<host>:<port>"    - Unsecure websockets
     "wss://<host>:<port>"   - Secure websockets

-	"unix://<path>"          - A UNIX-domain connection on the local machine.
+	"unix://<path>"          - A UNIX-domain socket on the local machine.
 	                           (*nix systems, only)

 The "mqtt://" and "tcp://" schemas are identical.
 They indicate an insecure connection over TCP.
 The "mqtt://" variation is new for the library, but becoming more common across different MQTT libraries.